‘Hotel Rwanda’ hero charged with terrorism in Rwanda court

 “This is a travesty of justice,” Kanimba said of the hearing.
 Speaking on the phone from Belgium, she said her father was the victim of an abduction, disappearance, and extraordinary rendition from Dubai, in the United Arab Emirates to Kigali, Rwanda.

-Rusesabagina holds Belgian citizenship and is a resident of the U.S.
+Rusesabagina has been a vocal critic of the Kagame government and has not lived in Rwanda since 1996.
+He holds Belgian citizenship and is a resident of the U.S.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.